FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 'Version control' is a way to track files over time and share them.
 This allows access to earlier versions of a file(s) if and when required.
 It therefore enables us to make changes to the content of a file, view it's change log and collaborate on a single piece of work with a team of people.

+As the quote from the famous blog post 'Version Control for masses' says

+"Version control is one of those weird, geeky things that never really gained much ground in non-geek fields, despite the fact that it’s blindingly useful."

 ..
 L4